JustinKenpisi/website/research.md

 - _Early Quakers and Islam: Slavery, Apocalyptic and Christian-Muslim Encounters in the Seventeenth Century,_ Studies on Inter-Religious Relations 59, Uppsala: Swedish Science Press, 2013.

 ### Apocalypticism and Millenarian Movements
 I also have an enduring interest in the social and historical consequences of beliefs concerning the imminent transformation of the world.
-This is most obvious in my current work as Project Lead of the [Centre for the Critical Study of Apocalyptic and Millenarian Movements](https://censamm.org/) and its associated, open-access resource, [The Critical Dictionary of Apocalyptic and Millenarian Movements](https://www.cdamm.org/).
+This is most obvious in my current work as Project Lead of the [Centre for the Critical Study of Apocalyptic and Millenarian Movements](https://censamm.org/) and its associated, open-access resource, the [Critical Dictionary of Apocalyptic and Millenarian Movements](https://www.cdamm.org/).